 The best thing you can do is to be MORE present with the pleasure that you’re experiencing.
-The more aware you are of where you are in your arousal arch, and how amazing it feels, the more control you’ll have over when you climax.
+The more aware you are of where you are in your arousal arch, the more control you’ll have over when you climax.

 Bonus Round: An Effective Psychological Trick For Lasting Longer

 Alright, so maybe you’ve bookmarked this article, carried out everything in it, and now your physiological sexual stamina is on point, but you’re one of those over-achievers who likes to take things to the next level.
 And for that, I commend you!